MrYsLab/telemetrix-esp32/pypi_desc.md

 It is compatible with Windows, Linux, and macOS.
 It requires the use of Python 3.7 or greater.

+NOTE: The threaded BLE version is not Windows compatible, however the asyncio version is compatible.

 The following features are supported:

 * Analog Input